Gateway Program (Northeast Corridor): Approval, funding, and start of construction under Biden

 On May 28, 2021, the project was formally approved by the federal government.
-The Infrastructure Investment and Jobs Act, passed in November 2021, appropriated billions in funds for the Gateway Project and other upgrades to the Northeast Corridor.
+The Infrastructure Investment and Jobs Act, passed in November 2021, appropriated billions for projects like Gateway and other upgrades to the Northeast Corridor.
 The next month, the United States Army Corps of Engineers gave final approval.
-On August 31, 2022, the Gateway Development Commission announced that the new tunnels would be completed in 2035 and that the existing North River Tunnels would be rehabilitated by 2038.
-The project will use federal funding from the Infrastructure Investment and Jobs Act, with the balance provided by the states of New Jersey and New York.
+Early in 2022, the Federal Transit Administration upgraded the rating for the sought Federal Grant share of the tunnel to project, making it eligible for funding.